Apprenticeship at Wakehurst

 All successful applicants called to interview will be required to provide documentary evidence of their right to work in the United Kingdom and residency in the EEA for the last three years at interview.

-There is a salary of £15,429 per annum with a one-off book and equipment payment of £725 (rates increasing to £16387 plus £725 effective 1 April 2020).
+There is a salary of £16,387 per annum with a one-off book and equipment payment of £725 (overall rate of £17,112).
 Limited opportunities also exist to care for the collections at weekends and these receive additional payment.

-Online applications, together with an essay of 250–500 words describing why you wish to undertake the Kew Apprenticeship, should be submitted no later than 2 March in the year of recruitment.
-Interviews are scheduled for April, with the apprenticeship starting the first Monday in August.
+Online applications, together with an essay of 250–500 words describing why you wish to undertake the Kew Apprenticeship, should be submitted no later than 31 October 2020.